What Should I Do If My Bank Freezes My PPP Loan Account?

-This list is not exhaustive, and the SBA has published (and is continuing to update) a Frequently-Asked Questions (FAQs) document that provides important information for PPP loan applicants and recipients.
-Critically, not only should new PPP loan applicants review these FAQs in detail prior to submitting their applications, but current PPP fund recipients should review the FAQs to determine if they are in compliance as well.
-In addition to representing companies that are facing PPP loan fraud allegations, we are also representing companies with regard to proactive PPP compliance, and our attorneys can assist you if you have any questions or concerns about the PPP application criteria or the program’s forgiveness eligibility requirements.
+This is a non-exhaustive list, and the SBA has published (and is continuing to update) a Frequently-Asked Questions (FAQs) document that provides important information for PPP loan applicants and recipients.
+It is important that new PPP loan applicants review these FAQs in detail prior to submitting their applications, and that current PPP fund recipients should review the FAQs to determine if they are in compliance as well.
+Along with representing companies that are facing PPP loan fraud allegations, we are also representing companies with regard to proactive PPP compliance.
+Our attorneys can assist you if you have any questions or concerns about the PPP application criteria or the program’s forgiveness eligibility requirements.

-What Should I Do if the My Company’s PPP Loan Account has Been Frozen?
+What Should I Do if My Company’s PPP Loan Account has Been Frozen?

-If your company’s PPP loan account has been frozen, as we mentioned above, it is extremely important that you engage federal defense counsel as soon as possible.
-However, it is also important that you not assume that your company is liable for PPP loan fraud.
-While there are many forms of PPP loan fraud – and while many individuals and companies have defrauded the PPP – there is no reason to assume that your company’s activities have been unlawful if you have done your best to comply.
+It is imperative that you engage federal defense counsel as soon as possible if your company’s PPP loan account has been frozen.
+However, it is also important to not assume that your company is liable for PPP loan fraud.
+Although there are many forms of PPP loan fraud – and although many individuals and companies have defrauded the PPP – if you have done your best to comply, there is no reason to assume that your company’s activities have been unlawful.

 However, this does not mean that you should simply assume that everything will be fine.

-If federal authorities have frozen your company’s PPP loan account, this means that there is at least some evidence to suggest that your company has engaged in PPP loan fraud.
+It means that there is at least some evidence to suggest that your company has engaged in PPP loan fraud if federal authorities have frozen your company’s PPP loan account.
 This does not mean that this evidence is dispositive, and it also does not mean that there is no exculpating evidence available.
-But, in order to demonstrate that your company is in compliance and have its account unfrozen, you will need to affirmatively address the issue, and it will be in your company’s best interests to address it proactively with the advice and representation of experienced federal defense counsel.
+Nevertheless, in order to demonstrate that your company is in compliance and have its account unfrozen, you will need to affirmatively address the issue, and it will be in your company’s best interests to address it proactively with the advice and representation of experienced federal defense counsel.

 - Collect the documentation used to prepare your company’s PPP loan application